Al3zama1/swe-notes/CCNA/14 - VLANs Part Two.md

 The example below shows the process of communication between two devices that are not in the same LAN.
 ![Multilayer switch communication outside of LAN](./img/multilayer-switch-connect-to-internet.png)
 * PC in VLAN 20 sees that its target is in a different subnet, therefore it will communicate with its default gateway.
-* The switch will see that the destination IP address is not in any of the subnets associated with the SVIs.
+* The switch will see that the destination IP address is not in any of the subnets associated with its SVIs.
 Therefore, it will communicate with its configured default route.
 	* For its default route, interface G0/1 was configured as a router interface and assigned an IP address.
 Communication will go that way to the Router for outside the LAN communication.
 #### Multilayer Switch to Router Configuration
 ```